 For its 2014 advertisement, Budweiser took a different and more emotional approach which helped it go viral.
-The video is entitled “Someone Waits For You At Home” and places a focus on the more serious side of alcohol by focusing on the relationship between a man and its dog and how the dog is waiting for its owner to come home after he goes out to drink with his friends.
+The video is entitled “Someone Waits For You At Home”.
+It places a focus on the more serious side of alcohol by focusing on the relationship between a man and its dog and how the dog is waiting for its owner to come home after he goes out to drink with his friends.

 The video promotes responsible drinking in a way that is more emotional instead of just saying it directly to audiences.
 Since people treat their pets like family, they can also be affected by your alcohol choices.

 This emotional video was able to display how much the Budweiser brand cares about the wellbeing of its consumers.

 Google’s emotional video, called “Get back to what you love” communicates the message of hope to everyone who has had a difficult time during this pandemic as the video looks forward to more normal face-to-face activities in the future.

 Their execution for this video is quite simple and clever.
 They only showed the Google search website being navigated as the user deletes searches like quarantine, social distancing, and lockdown to signify that we can hopefully get back to pre-pandemic days.

 Google ends the video with a final search of “covid vaccine near me” to encourage everyone to learn more about the vaccine and to get it so that we can all go back into the world safely.

 Coca-Cola’s emotional video is focused on the people who have had to make sacrifices during Christmas to make other people’s Christmas feel more special.
 These are the people that have to work long hours during the holidays which prevents them from seeing their families.

 After letting these three people share their experiences and the sacrifices that they go through when working during the holidays, Coca-Cola surprised them and their co-workers during their work with their own gifts like groceries and a celebratory meal with their family.